https://invisible-island.net/ncurses/man/

 EXTENSIONS

-The functions marked as extensions were designed for ncurses, and are
+The functions marked as extensions originated in ncurses, and are not

 implementation.